citizenweb3/manuscripts/content/cyber-bostrom-description.md

 When tokens are in liquid state they can be:

--transferred to other addresses in the Bostrom or other blockchains of Cosmos network;
+-transferred to other addresses in the Bostrom or other blockchains of Cosmos network

 -swapped to other tokens using liquidity pools.
-Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network.
+Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network

+**More** tokens:

 **THC** is the main governing token of Cyber.
 THC is an ERC-20 token and lives in the Ehereum mainnet.
 THC has utility value in the form of control over cyber~Foundation(is the community governing DAO behind cyber).

 **GOL** tokens are the testing equivalent of THC.

+**PUSSY** tokens are the main tokens of the [space-pussy network](https://space-pussy.cyb.ai/).
+This is a CosmWasm and IBC enabled network that is supposed to help to test Bostrom, Cybyer and launch new communities and contracts.

 You can read more about cybernomics on [Github page](https://github.com/cybercongress/cybernomics/blob/main/bostrom/README.md)